NickKohse/Dice/README.md

 - For example, the highest score in rank 8 is 319 for this hand (1,3,4,5,6), the lowest score for rank 7 is 711 for this hand (1,1,2,3,4)
 - The strength value is an internal mechanism only, it is not shown to users of the game as it is not relevant

+## Difficulty Levels (Not yet implemented)
+- Easy - Computer re-rolls entire hand only if it has no pairs or better
+- Medium - Computer re-rolls selectively to try and make pairs, threes etc.
+- Hard - Medium + computer considers it's opponents hand

 ## Things to add
 - Ability to bet
 - Different difficulties
 - Error checking on input
+- Write unit tests